Earn Side Hustles

 Not only could you incur penalties, but you will also owe interest that accrues on the unpaid tax amount until it is completely paid off.
 “Clearly, it’s worth reporting the income and paying the tax when it is due because you could end up owing more in taxes, penalties and interest than the amount of side income you earned if you don’t,” Hearn says.

-In most cases, side gig income is considered self-employment income and should be reported on the IRS Schedule C, Profit or Loss from Business.
-If you earned income from renting property, it should be reported on Schedule E. These forms should be filed along with your personal income tax return.
+In most cases, side hustle income is considered self-employment income and should be reported on the IRS Schedule C, Profit or Loss from Business.
+If you earned income from renting property, you’ll report it on Schedule E. These forms should be filed along with your personal income tax return.

 TAX FILING MADE EASY (AND FREE): Cash App Taxes provides free federal and state preparation and filing.
 Click here to start today.